SaintsSec/Navi/README.md

 ## 🗓️ Upcoming Release
 Navi is a purpose built AI, However we intend to have a lot of fun with this.
 On top of expanded recon automation we want to see the following:
 - Expanded recon (WhoIs, Nessus, Nuclei, Shodan to name a few)

-- Inclusion of SSG's tool kit.
-(Cryptex, Kyber, Walla Cannon for starters)
+### Future Quaility of life improvements:
+- Commandline access from within Navi
+- Navi history (Pressing the up arrow to cycle navi command / user's chat history)
 - Our own custom GPT Model or even our own custom trained model.
-- Text to speech and voice input to give it that personal assistant feel Quaility of life improvements:
+- Text to speech and voice input to give it that personal assistant feel
-- Commandline access from within Navi
-- Getting it to pause GPT when executing custom scripts
-- Better file archetecture / setup.

 ## [🛠️Basic Help](https://github.com/SSGorg/Navi/wiki/)